15 Reasons for Slow Internet

 5. Wi-Fi Network Is Public or Unsecured

-If your home network is open to the public without a password, anyone nearby can hop on.
-This is bad for two reasons: unauthorized users create congestion that leads to slow internet, and your network is left vulnerable to security risks.
+If your home network is publicly accessible without a password, anyone nearby can hop on.
+This is bad for two reasons: unauthorized users create congestion that slows your internet connection, and your network is left vulnerable to security risks.

 Quick Fix: